hermangroup/docs/masternodes/index.rst

 ===========

-Historia is the first cryptocurrency with a focus on a voting platform and file storage mechanism (IPFS) paired together to attempt to give a accurate consensus-based view of future history.
+Historia is the first cryptocurrency with a focus on a voting platform and file storage mechanism (IPFS) paired together to attempt to give an accurate consensus-based view of future history.
 These features are implemented on top of a network of masternodes and the IPFS network, which gives rise to many exciting features not available on conventional blockchains.

-The Historia makes use of the first role based masternode system to allow for different roles and different rewards depending on the the service the masternode provides to the Historia network.
+Historia also makes use of the first role based masternode system to allow for different roles and different rewards depending on the the service the masternode provides to the Historia network.